JetBrains/amper/docs/src/user-guide/advanced/jdk-provisioning.md

 ### Specific major version

-With the following configuration, Amper will use the `JAVA_HOME` JDK if it's any JDK 17.
+With the following configuration, Kargo will use the `JAVA_HOME` JDK if it's any JDK 17.
 If not, it will find the latest patch of JDK 17 in the first distribution of the default list, which means it will find Temurin 17 (at least at the time of writing, when Temurin 17 is still available).